kunalraykar30/Kubernetes/README.md

-# elasticsearch
+elasticsearch
-# Docker container contain elasticsearch only.
+Docker container contain elasticsearch only.
-# copy file and paste and start your docker container.
+Clone this file and you can start docker container.